saltyrtc/saltyrtc-meta/Protocol.md

 As soon as a new responder has authenticated itself towards the server on path, the server MUST send this message to an authenticated initiator on the same path.
 The field *id* MUST be set to the assigned identity of the newly connected responder.
+The server MUST ensure that a 'new-responder' message has been sent before the corresponding responder is able to send messages to the initiator.

 An initiator who receives a 'new-responder' message SHALL validate that the *id* field contains a valid responder address (`0x02..0xff`).